 Sensitive Groundwater Program

 Marion County 's Sensitive Groundwater Overlay (SGO) program was created to implement the groundwater resources' goals and policies of the Environmental Quality and Natural Resources section of the Marion County Comprehensive Plan.
-Marion County Code 17.181 (the Rural Zone Code's Sensitive Groundwater Overlay Zone Chapter) implements this program by reviewing land use applications to assess the risk that a proposal will adversely affect the sustainability of aquifer production in a specific area.
+Marion County Code 17.181 (Sensitive Groundwater Overlay Zone) implements this program by reviewing land use applications to assess the risk that a proposal will adversely affect the sustainability of aquifer production in a specific area.
 This program is not intended to act as a guarantee that a property owner will successfully locate an adequate water supply at a particular location or on a specific lot or parcel, or that any individual well will continue to provide adequate water for an existing land use.

 The following are links to information and documents related to the Sensitive Groundwater Overlay program: